 A full car service checklist should include all the components that need an inspection for a safe and hassle-free journey.
 You can create your own list by consulting your car’s owner manual or rely on our general advice.
-Here’s a sample car service checklist for 2021.
+Here’s a sample car service checklist.

 - Car history

 - Condition of all seat belts